 San Ignacio is a small town some 260km (not so close) far away from Iguazu waterfalls.
 The main attraction of San Ignacio are Jesuit ruins that are one of UNESCO World-Heritage cites.

-This tour is usually offered as one-day excursion from Misiones or in combination with some other tour.
-Even though is not so close to the waterfalls, it is certainly worth of visit and interesting for anyone who likes history, archeology and would like to learn about Guarani culture.
+This tour is usually one-day excursion from Misiones or in combination with some other tour.
+Even though is not so close to the waterfalls, it is certainly worth of visit.
+It’s interesting for anyone who likes history, archeology and would like to learn about Guarani culture.

 The Wanda Mines